 As GEO is still a relatively new discipline, many brands make avoidable errors that undermine their efforts.
 Understanding these pitfalls can save significant time and resources.

-Absolutely not.
 Your website remains the primary content hub that AI models crawl, index, and reference.
-GEO enhances how that website content is understood and cited by AI systems, but without a strong, well-structured website, there is nothing to optimise.
+GEO enhances how that content is understood and cited, but without a strong, well-structured website, there is nothing to optimise.
 Think of your website as the engine and GEO as the fuel injection system: one without the other is insufficient.

 Key Takeaway